Home » Hiking » Hiking Gear » Best Hiking Socks for Backpacking

 The socks reach 8 inches in height, which means that your hiking boots don’t have the chance to rub the skin on your ankles.

-And they’re really designed to last, with strategically placed extended durability zones right where you need them most.
+The high amount of nylon in these socks, specifically in high-wear areas.
 The toe area is virtually seamless, and the socks stay right in place throughout the hike.

 Compare Prices:

-Best Anti Blister Socks
+Best Summer Hiking Socks

 Wrightsock Coolmesh II Crew Anti Blister Socks